Name: Anthony Hamilton

 Top 16

-Although his next two seasons did not produce a first quarter-final, he did at least make his debut at the Crucible in 1996 where he lost 10-5 to eventual finalist Nigel Bond.
-He also won enough matches to move up into the elite top 16 for the first time at 14th position which demonstrates just how consistent he was.
+Although his next two seasons did not produce a first quarter-final, he did make his World Championship début at the Crucible in 1996 where he lost 10-5 to eventual finalist Nigel Bond.
+He was also rewarded for his consistency by moving up into the elite top 16 for the first time in 14th position.

-1997/8 was where things really started to get moving though as he not only made the quarter-finals of the German and Welsh Opens, but went one better at the Thailand Masters when he reached his first semi-final.
-He also won on his debut at the B&H Masters, defeating the best player in the world at that time, John Higgins, to reach the quarter-finals.
+1997/8 was where Anthony’s performances moved up another level though as he not only made the quarter-finals of the German and Welsh Open tournaments, but went one better at the Thailand Masters when he reached his first semi-final.
+He also won on his début at the B&H Masters, defeating the best player in the world at that time, John Higgins, to reach the quarter-finals.
 All things told, these results were good enough to move Anthony up three places in the rankings to 11th.

 First final